JoshBal117/dungeon-delver/README.md

-⚔️ Dungeon Delver — v0.3 Development Phase
+⚔️ Dungeon Delver — v0.4a Development Phase

 A browser-based tactical RPG inspired by Shining Force, Darkest Dungeon, and Final Fantasy Tactics.
-Built with React + TypeScript + Zustand, it began as a small learning project and has evolved into a functional, persistent RPG prototype centered on one guiding principle: every strike matters.
+Built with React + TypeScript + Zustand, it began as a small learning project and has evolved into a persistent, data-driven RPG prototype guided by one rule:

+Every strike should feel earned.

 🧠 Concept

-You play as a Knight, the first of many planned classes, fighting through increasingly difficult dungeon skirmishes.
+You play as a Knight, the first of many planned classes, delving through dungeons, forests, and catacombs where every fight is a puzzle of timing, luck, and preparation.
-Combat is fast, readable, and strategic — your equipment, luck, and timing determine survival.
+Combat is fast, readable, and strategic — designed to make every attack, block, and decision matter.

-🎮 Current Features (v0.2 Prototype Stable)
+🎮 Current Features (v0.4a — AI Integration Stable)

-⚔️ Knight Class (Playable) — Balanced martial hero with scaling stats and XP leveling.

-🧮 Turn-Based Combat — Initiative-based turns with variance and armor mitigation.
+🧠 Monster Intelligence

+Enemies now act on their own initiative using a new AI engine.
+Each monster evaluates its turn through decideAction(), choosing when to attack, defend, or later use abilities — no more waiting for manual input.

+⏳ Asynchronous Turn Flow

+The combat loop now alternates naturally between player and AI turns with built-in pacing.
+After your attack, enemies respond automatically after a short delay (3 seconds by default), creating rhythm and tension.

+🧮 Enhanced Turn Order

+Combat initiative now resolves based on Speed, with Dexterity breaking ties — the fastest fighter truly acts first.

+🧾 Dynamic Combat Log

+The log now shows complete event narration:

+“Critical Hit!
+Goblin deals a crushing blow to Knight for 9 damage.”

+This system scales with weapon type and context to make each turn feel alive.

 🎒 Inventory & Equipment

-Weapons define basePower and scaling with Strength.

-Items use runtime-unique UUIDs to prevent duplication.

-dedupeInventory() keeps inventories clean and conflict-free.
+Weapons, shields, and armor each contribute modifiers to attack, armor, and resist stats.
+All items use unique runtime IDs to ensure safe persistence and deduplication between sessions.

-💾 Persistent Progress — Save/load through Zustand + localStorage.
+💾 Persistent Progress

-🧾 Battle Logs + Character Sheets — Real-time combat feedback and stat inspection.

-🎁 Loot Drops — 40% chance for goblins to drop a Lesser Healing Potion.
+Game state and characters are stored locally with Zustand + localStorage.
+You can close your browser and return to the same battle later.

+⚙️ Damage & Defense

-⚙️ Damage Formula — Strength-based scaling with a smooth armor reduction curve.
+Strength-based damage scaling with random variance.

+Smooth armor mitigation curve for consistent survivability.

+Critical hits deal devastating damage (2× to 3× base by weapon type).

+Evasion, hit chance, and luck modifiers are under development.

-🧩 Upcoming Focus (v0.3 Roadmap — Knight Phase)
+🧩 Upcoming Focus (v0.4 Roadmap — Knight Phase II)
 Phase	Feature	Description	Status
-0.3a	🎯 Enemy AI Turns	Goblins and other enemies take their own turns automatically after the player attacks.	🟡 In progress 0.3b	🛡 Armor System	Implement armor slots (helm, cuirass, boots, etc.) and defense bonuses for both Knight and enemies.	⚪ Planned
-0.3c	💥 Hit / Miss / Crit System	Introduce accuracy checks, evasion, and critical hit multipliers.	⚪ Planned 0.3d	🧟 Expanded Enemy Roster	Add wolves, bats, and other low-level foes to diversify Knight battles.	⚪ Planned 0.3e	👑 Boss Battles	One-on-one and multi-round boss encounters with unique stats and loot.	⚪ Planned 0.4+	🧙 Additional Classes	Mage, Thief, Cleric, Barbarian, Samurai, etc.	🔴 Deferred 🧰 Tech Stack
+0.4a	🧠 Enemy AI & Turn Flow	Goblins and monsters now act automatically through initiative-based AI.	🟢 Complete 0.4b	⚔️ Ability System	Implement Knight abilities (Slash, Power Strike, Shield Bash) and monster skills.	🟡 In progress 0.4c	🛡 Armor & Resist Scaling	Add elemental resistances and improved defense calculations.	⚪ Planned 0.4d	🎯 Hit / Miss / Crit Logic	Introduce full accuracy rolls, evasion checks, and critical multipliers.	⚪ Planned 0.4e	🧟 Monster Expansion	Wolves, bats, and elite goblins with unique attack patterns.	⚪ Planned 0.5+	🧙 Class Expansion	Add Mage, Thief, Cleric, Barbarian, Samurai, etc.	🔴 Deferred 🧰 Tech Stack
 Layer	Library / Framework
 Frontend	React + TypeScript
-State Management	Zustand (persistent store)
+State Management	Zustand (Persistent Store)
 Build Tool	Vite
 Styling	Custom CSS (mobile-first)
 Deployment	GitHub Pages (CI/CD)